mosh666/PSmediaManager/SECURITY.md

 ## Supported Versions

-Version `1.0.0` is the current focus.
-Older revisions should be updated to latest `main` before reporting issues to ensure fixes are not already applied.
+PSmediaManager uses **dynamic versioning** derived from Git tags.
+Version `v0.1.0` will be the first official release.
+Until then, the project is in unreleased state on the `dev` branch.
+Older revisions should be updated to the latest `main` branch before reporting issues to ensure fixes are not already applied.

 ## Reporting a Vulnerability